CowboyArtist/AgileProject23/README.md

 Coming soon...

 ## How to test application
+Note that the application is developed for a specific stakeholder with a specific phone-size.
+If installing on a smaller screensize then our stakeholder it may lead to overflow in some components in app.

 The application is developed in Flutter.
 To run the code you'll need to install flutter.
 Guide: https://flutter.dev/docs/get-started/install Clone the code and use "flutter run" in the root of the project.